nztim/helpers/readme.md

 ### Blade directives
 * `@autolink($string)` - sanitizes the string, autolinks and runs nl2br
-* `@formerror` - echoes the error message with a Boostrap-compatible red background
+* `@formerror` - echoes the error message with a Bootstrap-compatible red background
 * `@markdown` - Renders markdown, HTML-escapes the content (using Parsedown)
 * `@nl2br($string)` - sanitizes the string and then runs nl2br
 * `@pagination($paginator)` - calls `render()`